RESEARCH METHODOLOGY IN THE SOCIAL SCIENCES

 Social science research methods are no exception – they are profoundly significant life-long skills.

-Is research a worthwhile skill to develop?
+Is research a worthwhile skill for personal development?

 Learning how to engage in academic discourse and innovate original work are dynamic life-long skills.
 In this way, conducting research strengthens and validates the objective mind while gaining self-respect and self-confidence.